AmpasTheodoros/AmpasTheodorosPortofolio/README.md

 # AmpasTheodorosPortofolio

-This is the portfolio of Ampas Theodoros, a software developer and computer science enthusiast.
-It showcases various projects and experiences.
+This is the portfolio of Ampas Theodoros, a computer science at Auth in Thessaloniki that love web development and meeting new people.
+Volunteer IT member at InfinityGreece and EESTEC Thessaloniki and also active member of ESN AUTH.

+In this portfolio, you will find a range of projects that demonstrate my technical abilities and creativity.
+From Web and Mobile applications to Blog and traveling, I have experience in a variety of domains.

+I hope you enjoy exploring my portfolio and learning more about my work.

 ## Contents